 I recommend getting just the basics to get started, and you can build your collection over time.
 I highly recommend learning from the experts because just as with any other skill, it is best to learn.
 I often turn to classes on crafty when I am wanting to learn more.
 One of my goals for 2015 was to learn tailoring, and I did so via craftsy.
 They have an array of classes for every level.

-If you want to learn to learn with me, I offer free advice/answer questions in my sewing group HERE.
+If you want to learn to learn with me, join my sewing group HERE.
 I also offer one on one sewing lessons via skype or google hangout etc. I usually offer one to two-hour slots of one-on-one lessons a few times a week.
 If you are interested in learning with me, please send me an email using the contact form below 🙂

 To start off with, I recommend the following:

 1. A sewing machine.
 Depending on your budget, you can find these as low as $30 at thrift stores or craigslist.
 Or you can by one as low as $65.
 I recommend a machine that has a backstitch and zig zag stitch at the minimum.
 Personally,I prefer Brother machines and have listed a few HERE.
 But remember you can use ANY sewing machine.
 As long as it has a basic straight stitch!

 2. Iron: Household or professional iron will do.
 Make sure if has a steam function because steam and heat can make magic happen when it comes to garment construction.

 3. Fabric scissors, thread and of course some fabric to sew 🙂